n8n-io/n8n-docs/docs/integrations/builtin/credentials/mongodb.md

 3. Enter the **Database** name.
 4. Enter the **User** you'd like to log in as.
 5. Enter the user's **Password**.
 6. Enter the **Port** to connect over.
-This should be the port number your server uses to listen for incoming connections.
+This is the port number your server uses to listen for incoming connections.
 7. Select whether to **Use TLS**: Turn on to use TLS.
 You must have your MongoDB database configured to use TLS and have an x.509 certificate generated.
 Add information for these certificate fields in n8n:
     - **CA Certificate**
     - **Public Client Certificate**